torvalds/linux/Documentation/sound/hd-audio/notes.rst

 submit the improvement patch to the author.

-Direct Debugging
+Direct Deging
 ----------------
-If no model option gives you a better result, and you are a tough guy to fight against evil, try debugging via hitting the raw HD-audio codec verbs to the device.
+If no model option gives you a better result, and you are a tough guy to fight against evil, try deging via hitting the raw HD-audio codec verbs to the device.
 Some tools are available: hda-emu and hda-analyzer.
 The detailed description is found in the sections below.
 You'd need to enable hwdep for using these tools.
 See "Kernel